saurav1921/Expense-tracker-project/README.md

 It is a demo project for demonstrating what can be generated with [QuickAdminPanel](https://quickadminpanel.com) tool.

 Features:
+- Based on laravel, MyPHP, MySQL and Javascript
 - CRUDs for income/expenses and their categories
 - Monthly reports by income/expenses and their categories
 - Multi-tenancy: Ability to register new user who sees only their categories/entries (admin sees all).